 - Economical size

-- Be sure to check the color you select is 10.5 oz.
-Some colors are the smaller size of 5.3 oz.
+- Check the color you select is 10.5 oz.
+Some colors are the smaller size of 5.3 oz

-Bernat Super Value yarn is an economical, worsted weight yarn in a huge range of colors.
-Available in solid and multi-colored shades, from brights to neutrals and stripes.
+Bernat Super Value yarn is an economical, worsted weight yarn in a vast color range.

 - Solids/Ragg/Heathers: 197g / 7 oz, 389 meters / 426 yards